Brisbane Roar FC: Ruben Zadkovich era (2024–2025)

 Taking over from Ben Cahn on an Interim basis, Ruben Zadkovich led Roar to a ninth-placed finish, but only winning three games out of twelve.
 He was offered the head coach position on a full-time basis at the end of April 2024.

-In his first pre-season and after an early Australia Cup exit at the hands of Perth Glory, Zadkovich took his side to India and participated in 2024 Bhausaheb Bandodkar Memorial Trophy.
+In his first pre-season and after an early Australia Cup exit at the hands of Perth Glory, Zadkovich took his side to India and participated in the 2024 Bandodkar Trophy.
 They began the tournament campaign on 24 August, with a 5–1 win over local side Dempo.
 In their next match, Roar suffered a 1–0 defeat to FC Goa.
 The club then sealed their spot in semi-finals, defeating Sporting Goa 2–0 in the final group fixture.

 The 2024/25 A League season started poorly and Zadkovich’s side recorded the worst start to an A League season in the history of the club and the worst start of any A League team, failing to record a win in their first 12 games.